EU measures against unsustainable fishing by non-EU countries

 Summary

-The European Commission proposes to amend Regulation 1026/2012 and clarify conditions to identify and sanction countries that allow non-sustainable fishing practices on fish stocks of common interest.
+The European Union (EU) has amended Regulation 1026/2012 to clarify the conditions used to identify and sanction countries that allow non-sustainable fishing practices on fish stocks of common interest.

-Proposal for a Regulation of the European Parliament and of the Council amending Regulation (EU) No 1026/2012 on certain measures for the purpose of the conservation of fish stocks in relation to countries allowing non-sustainable fishing
+Regulation (EU) 2025/2077 of the European Parliament and of the Council of 8 October 2025 amending Regulation (EU) No 1026/2012 on certain measures for the purpose of the conservation of fish stocks in relation to countries allowing non-sustainable fishing.

 Update

-The European Commission proposes to amend Regulation 1026/2012 and clarify conditions to identify and sanction countries that allow non-sustainable fishing practices on fish stocks of common interest.
+The European Union (EU) has amended Regulation 1026/2012 to clarify the conditions used to identify and sanction countries that allow non-sustainable fishing practices on fish stocks of common interest.

 Impacted Products